Travel doesn’t have to be expensive!

 In fact, for 2 years we traveled all around the world on little more than $30/day each.

-It’s possible to travel to different places, all over the world, all while spending less than you would at home!
+It’s possible to travel to different places, on a variety of continents, all while spending less than you would at home!

 Whether you’re interested in beaches, mountains, Asia, South America, Europe, or island-hopping, you can travel cheaply!